toderesa97/gitRepository/README.md

 path, so we don't push to the master branch without being sure what we've done.
 It's supposed that the master branch contains the last version (and obviously it must work) of our software.

 This is a repository which will be used to practice the git methodology.
-I'll be using IntelliJ and their VCS (Version control System)
+I'll be using IntelliJ and the VCS (Version control Software), mostly known as GIT.

 ##### TODO